Avnet/SPARK/README.md

 - **Real-Time Occupancy Detection**: Utilizing an efficient CNN, SPARK detects vehicle occupancy in real-time, ensuring accurate information on parking availability.
 - **User-Friendly Interface**: Easy-to-use interface demo interface: output data to HDMI for simple viewing.
 Or, integrate with IoT connect for bootstrapped dashboards.
 - **Sustainable Solution**: Promotes efficient energy use and supports the growing need for EV infrastructure.
 - **Scalable Architecture**: Designed to scale: one image could host up to 200 parking spots.
 Try adding more parking slots and/or images until your FPS requirement isn't met.
-Then, scale horizontally with more RZBoards connected to your IoT connect style HUB!
+Then, scale horizontally with more RZBoards connected to your IoT Connect style HUB!

 ## Installation